hosseinshn/hosseinsharifi.github.io/aboutme.md

 PhD in Computer Science
 ---
 Welcome to my website!
 My name is Hossein Sharifi-Noghabi.
 I was born and raised in a city named Mashhad, in northeast of Iran.
-I received my Ph.D. student in Computer Science at Simon Fraser University and Vancouver Prostate Centre in 2021.
-My main focus is to develop/apply state-of-the-art representation learning methods - transfer learning, adversarial learning, multi-task learning, and domain generalization - to biomedical and healthcare challenges.
-I specifically worked on precision oncology and pharmacogenomics during my PhD.
+I received my Ph.D. in Computer Science at Simon Fraser University and Vancouver Prostate Centre in 2021.
+My main focus is to develop/apply state-of-the-art robust learning systems using transfer learning, adversarial learning, multi-task learning, and domain generalization.
+During my Ph.D.
+I worked on transfer learning in precision oncology and pharmacogenomics.
+Between 2021 and 2022, I was at Novartis under AI4Life Residency Program where I worked on machine learning for data integration on SomaScan proteomics data in collaboration with Data42 and the Novartis Institute for Biomedical Research (NIBR).

 ### Employment